 It’s really simple to use…all you have to do is go to www.taxifarefinder.com, choose the city you’re in (or choose from a [relatively limited] list of airports of colleges), and type in where you are and where you want to go.

 With this information, Taxi Finder can tell you an estimation of how much your ride will be.

 Here’s an example.
 Let’s say you’ve just landed at LaGuardia Airport and want to get to the New York Marriott Marquis Hotel in Times Square.

-Here’s how much Taxi Fare Finder says it will cost:
+Here’s how much Taxi Fare Finder says it will cost, including 20% tip:

-You can see that they even give you a link to see how much Uber, Lyft and other rides will cost, so you can compare.
+You can see on the website that they even give you a link to see how much Uber, Lyft, and other rides will cost, so you can compare.